modx-pro/Docs/docs/en/01_Components/15_msProductRemains/04_GetRemains_Snippet.md

 ]]
 ```

-Use standard MODx filter for call recording in a placeholder:
+Use standard MODX filter for call recording in a placeholder:
 ```
 [[!getRemains:toPlaceholder=`remains`?
 	&id=[[+id]]